top of page

 The numbers tell a compelling story.
 Traditional single-family homes hit an average price of $390,900 in 2021.
 Mobile homes proved to be a budget-friendly alternative at just $80,000 — a 75% savings compared to site-built homes.
 This affordable housing solution has already won over 20 million Americans, which makes perfect sense given our nation's current shortage of 3.8 million homes.

-The Affordable Housing Crisis and Mobile Home Solution
+The Affordable Housing Crisis and the Mobile Home Solution

-Housing costs worry 69% of Americans, and it's a real problem across the country.
+Housing costs worry 69% of Americans, and it's a real problem across the country — especially in California, where housing prices outpace income growth.
 The situation has gotten much worse since 2019.
-Today, 19.7 million households spend over 30% of their income on housing - that's 3 million more than before.
+Today, 19.7 million households spend over 30% of their income on housing — that's 3 million more than before.

 Current housing affordability statistics